ctang83/test/_book/index.md

 -	This is a paper co-authored with the famous health economist Chee-Ruey Hsieh
 -	This paper first documented China’s multi-tiered medical education system originated from the USSR, and demonstrated its trade-off between quantity and quality in training health care professionals.
 Many researchers told me that this paper solved their long-term puzzle about China’s health system because we linked both the healthcare market and the medical education market.

-More recently, I have a paper titled “Physician Human Capital, Access to and Mismatch of Health Care” accepted by <China Economic Quarterly>, that is a top-two Economics journal in China
+More recently, I have a paper titled “Physician Human Capital, Access to and Mismatch of Health Care” just accepted for publication by <China Economic Quarterly>, which is a top-two Economics journal in China